 Leland High Sierra Snow Play Area

 It shouldn’t come as a surprise that the biggest & largest snow play dedicated facility on the West Coast is in the High Sierra.
 39 miles east of Sonora on Highway 108 is a piece of snowy heaven called Leland High Sierra Snow Play Area.
 Within its twelve acres, you’ll find well-groomed tubing hills and two rope tows to the top.
-You’ll even discover a magic carpet to whisk kiddos to the top for skiing at a fraction of larger resort prices.
+You’ll even discover a magic carpet to whisk kiddos to the top for downhill fun at a fraction of larger resort prices.

 Located halfway between Mammoth Lakes & June Lake on US-395, Deadman’s Summit is a perfect option for those looking for a great sledding hill that’s a little bit off the beaten path but still easily accessible.
 Not just a snow play area, it also has an interesting history.
 Named after a decapitated victim found at the summit in 1868, it crosses the northern rim of the Long Valley Caldera, one of the Earth’s largest calderas.

 Ready to glide and slide?
 Venture over to Woolly’s Tube Park & Snow Play Area in Mammoth Lakes.
 Home to the LARGEST rope tow specifically for snowtubing, there’s six groomed tubing lanes, a large snow play area to sculpt a snowman and even Woolly’s Tube Rotondo (Merry-Go-Round).
 The little ones and the young at heart in your family will bask in all the fun.
 After you’re done playing, you can enjoy a hot cup of cocoa.
 It will be the “cherry on top” of a day full of winter amusement.